chucktilbury/Kata/notes.md

 * Potential bug: over use of finalize_token_queue().
 Requires more careful analysis because there are instances where a match is not made and tokens are finalized.
 The answer may be to only finalize at the module level.

+* Potential grammar problem: Take a look at list assignments.

 * Re-order non-terminals for efficiency.
 Minimize the need to reset the token queue as much as possible.

 * The parser needs to keep track of the current naming context and store the proper name when a new one is defined.